 How to Calculate Moving Truck Gas Cost

-When adding up moving expenses, remember to leave room for hidden costs.
+When creating your moving budget, it’s important to leave room for hidden costs.
 An often overlooked one is the cost of gas.
 Filling up the tank of a commercial truck isn’t the same as pumping a few gallons into your car.
 So to be prepared, use a gas calculator that factors amounts of gas for both vehicles plus the distance of your move.

 Trying to determine what size truck you’ll need?
 Figure it out with MYMOVE’s guide.

 When you have all your numbers ready, divide the number of miles you’ll be going (leaving some extra room for detours) by the MPG for your size truck.
 Remember to decrease your fuel efficiency by about 25% if you’re towing a car.
 From there, multiply the number of gallons you need by the average gas price.
 Here are some real-world examples using a 10′ U-Haul truck, which gets an estimated 12 MPG: